kach/memo/README.md

 2. For background on Bayesian models of theory of mind, we recommend consulting chapter 14 of _Bayesian Models of Cognition_ as a reference.
 You can read the published version [here](https://mitpress.ublish.com/ebook/bayesian-models-of-cognition-reverse-engineering-the-mind-preview/12799/341) and a PDF preprint [here](https://www.tomerullman.org/papers/BBB_chapter14.pdf).
 3. Dae Houlihan (Dartmouth University) is teaching a winter '25 [course](https://comosoco.daeh.info) on computational models of social cognition using memo.

+Finally, for live support, we host memOH (**memo office hours**) every Tuesday at 2pm ET.
+Email Kartik for the zoom link!

 ## The memo on memo

 An early draft of a paper on memo's design and implementation is available [here](https://osf.io/preprints/psyarxiv/pt863).
 If you use memo in your work, you are invited to cite this paper: